Configuring GitHub Actions for Automated WCAG Checks

 Validation: Local Reproduction & Artifact Generation

 Verify that CI outputs match local execution environments before merging configurations.
-Establish baseline metrics to track accessibility regression testing trends accurately.
+Establish baseline metrics to track accessibility regression trends accurately.

 Verification Workflow: